identd113/hdhr_VCR-AS/README.md

 "I want to add or edit a show"

-If you click the icon in the Dock, you will be presented with the main window, so you can do such things."
+If you click the icon in the Dock, you will be presented with the main window, so you can do such things.

 "How do I know something is happening?